E1 Visa – How to Apply for the US Treaty Trader Visa

 The E1 Treaty Trader visa is available to citizens of countries who have a treaty of commerce and navigation with the USA and is for the purpose of engaging in ‘substantial’ trade principally between the USA and the relevant Treaty country.

-Before applying, you first need to ensure you are eligible for the E1 visa.
+Before applying, you first need to ensure you and your company are E1 visa-eligible.

 What are the eligibility criteria for the E1 Visa?

-To be eligible for an E1 visa as a Treaty Trader, you must:
+To be eligible for an E1 visa as a Treaty Trader:

-If you are seeking E1 status as an employee of a Treaty Trader, there are further eligibility criteria:
+If you are seeking E1 status as an employee of the trading business, there are further eligibility criteria:

 - You must be of the same nationality as the Treaty Trader or your principal employer.